Cocaine Addiction

 An aftercare program can also help you continue with recovery therapy on an outpatient basis after the initial treatment period.

-Many substance abuse treatment facilities are available throughout the US to help you quit your addiction.
+There are many substance abuse treatment facilities available throughout the US to help you quit your addiction.

 - Inpatient rehab is an on-site treatment center where you will receive care 24/7.
-Inpatient care may be suggested for an individual with a severe cocaine addiction or a polysubstance addiction (i.e., addiction to more than one drug).
+Inpatient care may be suggested for an individual with a severe cocaine addiction or a polysubstance addiction (i.e., drug addiction involving more than one substance).
 Inpatient rehab offers the highest level of care out of all rehab options available.

 - Partial Hospitalization Programs (PHP) are a step down from inpatient rehab, offering in-house health monitoring and treatment alongside therapy and additional support programs.
 However, PHP patients do not stay overnight at the facility.